Thomas Halaczinsky: Early life and education

+Career

+Halaczinsky was first credited as the producer of the 1996 feature film "Facing the Forrest", (German title: "Angesichts der Wälder" a feature film based on a short story by Avraham B. Yehoshua directed by acclaimed German director Peter Lilienthal.

-As a filmmaker, Halaczinsky earned his first critical acclaim as an associate producer for Calling the Ghosts (1996), for which in 1997 he won an ACE award for International Informational Special or Series.
+As a documental filmmaker, Halaczinsky earned his first critical acclaim as an associate producer for Calling the Ghosts (1996), for which in 1997 he won an ACE award for International Informational Special or Series.
 The documentary details the experience of Nusreta Sivac and Jadranka Cigelj at the Bosnian Serb-run Omarska camp in Bosnia and Herzegovina during the Bosnian War.

 In 2004, his film "Don't Call it Heimweh" about Holocaust survivor Margot Friedländer premiered at the Woodstock Film Festival.
 In 2005, it was chosen as the opening film at the Jewish Film Festival in Berlin.
 The film also got attention by American psychoanalyst Roger Frie, who cites Halaczinsky's view in an essay in "Psychoanalytic Psychology" in 2012.